Search the OSCAR Documentation

 Parameter: {var_name} = (name of eform field)

-Description: This ap retrieves the value of field {var_name} from the same eform which is first submitted.
-Only value of the same eform (same fid) is retrieved, therefore eforms using this ap must have a field {var_name}.
+Description: This ap retrieves the value of field {var_name} from the same eform.
+For first/last this is the value for the field which is first/last submitted.
+Only the value of the same eform (same fid) is retrieved, therefore eforms using this ap must have a field {var_name}.
 Deleted eform data (fdid status=0) is excluded.

 For example if you want to retrieve the value of the first patient which is stored in the field “name” for whom a copy of the same eForm is saved you would use: